 The celebrations for my birthday were amazing.
-Sam Smith at the O2 , #GetYourBellyOut party where I had such a wonderful fuss made of me, spoilt so much on the actual birthday by my family with so many brilliant surprises which all left me feeling very special and so thankful that I was well enough to enjoy it all.
+Sam Smith at the O2 , #GetYourBellyOut party where I had such a wonderful fuss made of me.
+I was spoilt so much on my actual birthday by my family, with so many brilliant surprises, which all left me feeling very special and so thankful that I was well enough to enjoy it all.

-Unfortunately by the time we got to July I’d started to feel a little less well.
-I was found to be very inflamed and started a flare.
-Luckily it was a short flare and I didn’t feel too poorly for too long but it left me feeling quite weak and fatigued so I’m now having B12 injections in the hope of getting some energy back.
+Unfortunately, by the time we got to July I’d started to feel a little less well.
+I was found to be very inflamed and started having a flare up.
+Luckily, it was a short flare up and I didn’t feel too poorly for too long, but it left me feeling quite weak and fatigued, so I’m now having B12 injections in the hope of getting some energy back.

 Thank you for reading,